The scope of the negotiations

 The European Parliament must give its consent to any draft withdrawal agreement agreed between the EU and the UK.
 All Members of the European Parliament (including UK MEPs) will be entitled to vote, and consent will require a simple majority.

-Pending this final stage of the process, the European Parliament agreed a resolution in April 2017 setting out its priorities for the negotiations, and has appointed the former Prime Minister of Belgium, Guy Verhofstadt MEP, as its Brexit Coordinator.
+Pending this final stage of the process, the European Parliament agreed resolutions on 5 April, 3 October, and 13 December 2017, setting out its priorities for the negotiations.

 Negotiating texts and other documents